jmiddleton/cassandra-fhir-index/README.md

 ## Architecture

-When a index is created using `CREATE CUSTOM INDEX`, Cassandra will invoke the class's constructor defined with the `USING` option.
+When a index is created using `CREATE CUSTOM INDEX` statement, Cassandra will invoke the class's constructor defined with the `USING` option.
 At that moment, the Lucene components will be initialized and configured based on the index metadata.
 The implementation must implement few methods but the two more important are read (`Searcher`) and write (`Indexer`) operations.
 These implementations are the responsibles to interact with Lucene to search and store `Document`.